telerik/maui-docs/controls/collectionview/data-binding.md

 ## Item Appearance at Runtime

-When the CollectionView is bound to a collection of multiple `DataItem` objects and the appearance of each item depends on a specific property of the business object then you can define an item appearance at runtime by setting the `RadCollectionView.ItemTemplate` property to a `DataTemplateSelector` object.
+When the CollectionView is bound to a collection of multiple data item objects and the appearance of each item depends on a specific property of the business object then you can define an item appearance at runtime by setting the `RadCollectionView.ItemTemplate` property to a `DataTemplateSelector` object.

 # See Also